 The Upper Thomson Road stretch is peppered with many eateries, supper places, Thai restaurants, and of course HIPSTER cafes.

-Some of the popular names include Columbus Coffee Co., Knockhouse Cafe (previously known as Pacamara Boutique Coffee Roasters Singapore) and Habitat Coffee; while new entrants are Gentle Roast, Maisons Bowl, SOD Cafe, and Le Cafe Blanche.
+Some of the popular names include Columbus Coffee Co., Knockhouse Cafe (previously known as Pacamara Boutique Coffee Roasters Singapore); while newer entrants are Maisons Bowl, SOD Cafe, and Le Cafe Blanche.

 There are so many brunch and coffee places where you can literally café-hop an entire afternoon away.
 Or parents can choose want to have desserts, while waiting for your children to finish those never-ending enrichment classes.